adobe/aem-uix-examples/cf-editor-user-group-conditional-extension-sample/README.md

-# AEM Content Fragment Editor Form Field Dropdown Example
+# AEM Content Fragment Editor Conditional Rendering Based on Uset Groups

 A sample extension demonstrating the customization of a form field in the AEM Content Fragment Editor.

 ## Setup

 - Populate the `.env` file in the project root and fill it as shown [below](#env)

+## Servlet Installation
+The conditional rendering based on user groups requires custom servlet installation.
+The sample of servlet that provides information about the user groups is provided in the `servlet-example` folder.
+The servlet is built using the AEM Maven Archetype.

 ## Local Dev